Shashi456/Tools/README.md

  - [Learn Python the hard way](https://learnpythonthehardway.org/python3)
  - [Automate the Boring stuff with python](https://automatetheboringstuff.com/)
  - [Learn more python the hard way](https://learncodethehardway.org/more-python/)

+One of the best places you can look at the pythonic way is codewars.com You can begin with the katas and go through them while looking at the solution.
+The code on the site represents one of the cleanest ways to write python.